Yates-zyh/All_You_Need_Is_Camera/README.md

 ## Technical Details

-- **Pose Detection**: Uses YOLOv8-Pose model to detect 17 key points of human pose, based on COCO dataset format.
+- **Pose Detection**: Uses YOLOv11-Pose model to detect 17 key points of human pose, based on COCO dataset format.
 - **Game Engine**: Uses Pygame for game development.
-- **Visual Processing**: Uses OpenCV for camera input and image processing.
+- **Visual Processing**: Uses OpenCV for camera input and image processing. and 关键帧和节奏获取
+- **ViT Calibration**: Uses ViT (Vision Transformer) to detect user distance and angles to ensure proper calibration for optimal gameplay experience.
+- **DNN Scoring**: Deep Neural Networks (DNN) are used to score the accuracy and fluidity of user movements.

 ## Architecture Design